Shohan494/data-structure-algo-js-note/README.md

 console.log(myMap);
 console.log(myEvery);
 ```
-if we want to sum up all the values in an array
+if we want to sum up all the values in an array, use reduce:
 ```
 var numbers = [2,0,4,5];
 var reduceResult = numbers.reduce(function(previous, current, index){